 In short answer: not really, but I need to do more tests to really know.

 I have bought a 650b set of wheels and mounted on them a Panaracer GravelKing SK 650bx48 tires.
-My initial observations (based on my benchmark bike equipped with suspension stem and flexing seatpost) are that a smaller wheel but more voluminous tire (compared to 700x43c) run at 30 psi does not change the comfort of the bike dramatically in any way.
-Moreover, I feel that a bigger impact are felt more due to the fact that bigger wheel simply rolls over on tree roots with more ease.
-Of course when you set up the tires tubeless and use a air pressure as low as 20 psi then you will feel the difference compared do 700x43c tire run at 30 psi.
+My initial observations (based on my benchmark bike equipped with suspension stem and flexing seatpost) are that a smaller wheel but a more voluminous tire (compared to 700x43c) run at 30 psi does not change the comfort of the bike dramatically in any way.
+Moreover, I feel that a bigger impact is felt more due to the fact that the bigger wheel simply rolls over on tree roots with more ease.
+Of course when you set up the tires tubeless and use air pressure as low as 20 psi then you will feel the difference compared do 700x43c tire run at 30 psi.
 But then you will definitely feel the tire moving in the tide corners and this is a feeling that I am not very fond of.
-In couple of weeks I will post a final results of my testing but for now I am not convinced that 650b is the best answer on the road to the max comfort…
+In a couple of weeks, I will post the final results of my testing but for now, I am not convinced that 650b is the best answer on the road to the max comfort…

 Does a tubeless setup improve comfort?

 In short answer: I don’t think so.